Saahil12/BE188-Final-Project/README.md

 -	3 M3 8mm screws

 ###### Circuitry
--
-	Part of the circuit layout.
+-	Part of the circuit layout.
+Used female/male wires for LCD screen, potentiometer, push button, and sound sensor.
+RTC was connected onto breadboard.
+Arduino is placed on the base of moduleholder with the breadboard above it on the support walls.
+The gaps on the support walls are used to wrap longer wires around
 	https://github.com/Saahil12/BE188-Final-Project/tree/master/CircuitLayout

 ###### STL Files